neoxia/laravel-csv-response/README.md

 },
 ```

+As of Laravel 5.5, this package will be automatically discovered and registered.
-And add the service provider in `config/app.php`.
+For older version of Laravel, add the service provider in `config/app.php`.

 ```PHP
 Neoxia\Routing\ResponseFactoryServiceProvider::class,